-Other product names mentioned in this reference may be trademarks or registered trademarks of their respective companies.
+Other product names mentioned in this manual may be trademarks or registered trademarks of their respective companies.
 NECCAP claims no interest in trademarks other than its own.

-Official Name of the Software used
+Official Name of the Software Used

-(Official Name) (Notation)
+(Notation) (Official Name)

-Windows Vista® Home Basic Windows Vista® Home Premium Windows Vista® Business Windows Vista® Ultimate Windows, Windows Vista
+Windows Vista[®] Home Basic Windows Vista[®] Home Premium Windows Vista[®] Business Windows Vista[®] Ultimate Windows, Windows Vista